Our clients frequently ask us, “Is my data safe?”

 We don’t operate any of these servers “directly.”
 All of the servers are managed by the Google Cloud service, so we don’t need to worry about proper configurations, security patches, etc. This is all taken care of automatically.

-Google is constantly auditing its services, and has approved to be:
+Google is constantly auditing its services, and has been approved for the following compliance certifications (and many others):

 In addition to the Google Cloud, we use a handful of 3rd-party products to provide our services, you can learn more about them on our subprocessors page.